mattermost/mattermost-plugin-starter-template/README.md

 module github.com/example/my-plugin
 ```

+3. Replace all occurrences of `github.com/mattermost/mattermost-plugin-starter-template` in the codebase with your Go module path.

-3. `.golangci.yml` with your Go module path:
+4. `.golangci.yml` with your Go module path:
 ```yml
 linters-settings:
   # [...]